macnick/100-days-of-code/log.md

 ## Day 88: January 14, 2020

 **Today's Progress**: #R7D88 Submitted a pull request for code review on Milestone-4 of our Rails project.
-Practice on Codewars: "", "". #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode
+Solved a puzzle kata on Codewars after one year of trying: "Defuse the bombs!". #100DaysOfCode #javascript #React #freeCodeCamp #microverse #1000DaysOfCode

+**Thoughts:** Rank 430 @ Codewars, 40000 @ Hackerrank 82064 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 87: January 13, 2020